 Six Tips for Getting Your CV Noticed by a Recruiter

 When you share your CV, the average employer will spend as little as six seconds scanning it before deciding whether it's worth a closer look.
 Your CV is an opportunity to stand out to an employer, but it must also stand out to the Recruiter you are partnering with to ensure that it ends up with your target company.
 So, how do you get noticed?
-We asked Ryan McMullan, Lead Talent Specialist in Scotland for his top tips for writing a great CV.
+By following our top 6 tips we will help you to maximise your chances of going from inbox to interest, bypassing the recycle bin.

 Consider the following as a skeleton structure: